Fzn2306/Project2/readme.md

 #This file is made my Md.
-Faizan
+Faizan.